devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step4.md

 `ls -l`{{execute}}

-In the above `ls` command output you can see the file is an empty size file by referring the fifth coloum.
+In the above `ls` command output you can see the file is an empty size file by referring the fifth colum.

 `touch` command can create multiple files at a single go as shown.